 Cash \$ 250.0

 Estimated direct acquisition costs 6.3

 Total \$ 256.3

+11

 In accordance with SFAS 141, the total purchase price was allocated to the estimated fair value of assets acquired and liabilities assumed.
 In estimating the fair value of the assets acquired, management considered various factors, including an appraisal.
-We are in the process of completing our integration of Agere FPGA.
 The total purchase price was allocated as follows (in millions):